-It is not often that we have to control pictures or images within Excel.
-This post serves as a reference to cover most of the scenarios we’re likely to encounter when we do need to.
+While it is not often that we have to control pictures or images within Excel, based on the number of Google searches for this topic, it’s clearly something people want to know more about.
+This post serves as a reference to cover most of the scenarios we’re likely to encounter to copy, insert, move, delete and control pictures.

 Adapting the code to your needs

 It is unlikely that any of the codes will meet your exact requirements.
 Every code snippet uses variables to hold either the image, the worksheet, a range or an object.
 By changing those variables, the code can easily be changed and combined with other code snippets to meet your specific requirements.

 Insert an image into a worksheet

 The following code will insert an image into the active cell of the active worksheet, keeping the original image’s size.

 Sub InsertImage() Dim ws As Worksheet Dim imagePath As String Dim imgLeft As Double Dim imgTop As Double Set ws = ActiveSheet imagePath = "C:\Users\marks\Documents\myImage.png" imgLeft = ActiveCell.Left imgTop = ActiveCell.Top 'Width & Height = -1 means keep original size ws.Shapes.AddPicture _ fileName:=imagePath, _ LinkToFile:=msoFalse, _ SaveWithDocument:=msoTrue, _ Left:=imgLeft, _ Top:=imgTop, _ Width:=-1, _ Height:=-1 End Sub

 Depending on our needs, it may be better to create an image straight into an object variable.
 Then we can refer to the image by using the variable and do not need to know the name of the image.
 The following code is an example of this technique.